Eddie Jordan (basketball): 2007–08

 In the 2007–08 season Jordan led the Wizards to a fourth straight playoff berth despite beginning the year 0–5.
 The Wizards were eliminated in the first round by the Cleveland Cavaliers for the third straight year.

 Jordan was fired as head coach of the Washington Wizards on November 24, 2008, after a 1–10 start.
 At the time of his firing Jordan was the longest tenured coach in the Eastern Conference and as their coach he guided the Wizards to four straight playoff appearances, advancing only once.
 He compiled a regular season record of 197–224.
 The 197 victories rank third all-time in franchise history.

-Sixers
+76ers

 2009–2010

 Jordan was officially introduced as the head coach of the Philadelphia 76ers on June 1, 2009.

-On Thursday, April 15, Jordan was fired by the 76ers after one season.
+On April 15, Jordan was fired by the 76ers after one season.
 Later that month, it was reported that Jordan had been one of the leading candidates for the head coaching vacancy at his alma mater, Rutgers, but had pulled out of the running to continue to seek a new coaching job in the NBA.